nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 Click Run.

 Dataiku screenshot of the dialog for copying a Prepare recipe.

-Evaluate the model
+# Evaluate the model
-Once the test data has received the same preparation treatment, we are ready to test how the model will do on this new dataset.
+Once the test data has received the same preparation treatment, I was ready to test how the model will do on this new dataset.

-Let’s take the first step toward this goal.
+My first step toward this goal.

 From the Flow, select the deployed model Predict polarity (binary) and the IMDB_test_prepared dataset.